 In 2017 we also entered a strategic partnership with the LME AG in Switzerland to exclusively represent The FLOAT for worldwide marketing and sales.
 The FLOAT is a new and unique 3-dimensional overground gait training system and was developed in close collaboration with Prof. Dr. Armin Curt and Dr. Marc Bolliger at the Balgrist in Zurich.
 The FLOAT is based on leading scientific research and is recognized as a breakthrough innovation for rehabilitation training.
 It has been increasingly included in scientific studies with promising results since its introduction.

-In 2019 we also established a US sales office with Reha-Stim Medtec Inc. based in Boston, Massachusetts.
+In 2019 we also established a US sales office with Reha-Stim Medtec Inc., based in Boston, Massachusetts.
+It also covers the whole North America market.

 This adds a local representation in the world’s largest market and complements our headquarter in Switzerland and our office in Germany.